input-output-hk/marlowe-cardano/marlowe-dashboard-client/README.md

 The [marlowe-pab](https://github.com/input-output-hk/marlowe-cardano/tree/master/marlowe/pab) is a version of the [plutus-pab](https://github.com/input-output-hk/plutus-apps/tree/master/plutus-pab) with the Marlowe Plutus contracts built in.

 **Note**: _The workflow described here relies heavily on Nix.
-This means you should either be working inside a nix-shell environment or use tools such as [lorri](https://github.com/target/lorri) or [nix-direnv](https://github.com/nix-community/nix-direnv) or similar to provide a suitable environment._
+This means you should either be working inside a nix-shell environment or use tools such as [lorri](https://github.com/target/lorri) or [nix-direnv](https://github.com/nix-community/nix-direnv) or similar to provide a suitable environment._ If you are using Mac and you run into a segmentation fault running nix-shell, you can try running it as `GC_DONT_GC=1 nix-shell` as this [issue suggest](https://github.com/NixOS/nix/issues/4246).

 ### Starting the backend server

-If you want a running backend quickly, we have a script in the nix shell that will launch all the required services using Docker Compose.
+If you want a running backend quickly, we have a script in the nix shell that will launch all the required services using Docker Compose (WARNING, currently this only works on Linux).
 From anywhere in the repo, you just need to run:

 ```bash